-Again, sales-focused respondents seem much more likely to announce the position of the caller within the queue, encouraging them to stay on the line and providing the company with a greater opportunity to close the sale.
+Respondents from smaller contact centres seem much more likely to announce the position of the caller within the queue, encouraging them to stay on the line and providing the company with a greater opportunity to close the sale.

-Figure 71: Use of website 'call-me' buttons and call-back options, by contact centre activity type
+Figure 78: Use of website 'call-me' buttons and call-back options, by contact centre size

-Contact centre activity type Website call-me button Queue call-back option Position in queue announced
+Contact centre size Website call-me button Queue call-back option Position in queue announced

-Sales 38% 25% 38%
+Small 10% 33% 24%

-Mixed 38% 31% 19%
+Medium 15% 30% 15%

-Service 6% 23% 15%
+Large 28% 33% 11%

-Average 17% 25% 18%
+Average 17% 32% 17%

 Vertical market figures are not given, as the numbers of respondents involved are low, and statistics may be misleading.
-However, outsourcers seem to be amongst the greatest users of all of these queue management solutions.
+However, outsourcers and those in the TMT sector seem to be amongst the greatest users of all of these queue management solutions.